-It remains the intention of the Trustees to continue to expand the range and geographic coverage of services.
-However, the Trustees will take a prudent approach to the future plans outlined on pages 9 - 20.
+It remains the intention of the Trustees to continue to expand the range and geographic coverage of services available.
+However, the Trustees will continue to take a prudent approach whilst guiding the charity through its future plans outlined on pages 9 - 20.